Olaniyiajibolade/Olaniyiajibolade/README.md

  👯 I’m looking to collaborate on building AI agents

- ⚡ Fun fact: I am taller than a you are
+ ⚡ Fun fact: I am taller than you are